 For mass manufacturing, it is not advisable to cut each fiber individually.
 Therefore, a laser-based cutting process that can be applied to the entire fiber array has been developed.

-Not only can the fusion splicing be applied to a single fiber, but also to the entire fiber array.
+Not only can the fusion splicing be applied to a single fiber, but also to the entire fiber array unit.
 Such processes have been developed, such as the use of CO2 lasers to soften fiber ends.
 The resulting splice loss can be very low, at least for multimode fibers.